bit-apps-pro/bit-assist-wp/readme.txt

 ## Free version features:
  1. In [Bit Assist](https://docs.bit-assist.bitapps.pro) free version you can have one widget activated at a time.

- 2. You can choose any of two channels from 29+ chat channels to activate and use on your website.
+ 2. You can choose any of 25 channels from 29+ chat channels to activate and use on your website along with a whatsapp chat button.

  3. You can access a variety of chat channels such as WhatsApp, Facebook Messenger, Telegram, Viber, Call, SMS, Wechat, Linkedin, Line, Snapchat, LiveChat through Tawk, Slack, Twitter, Discord and many more.

  4. With our chat widget or WordPress chat plugin, you have the option to add a personalized Call-To-Action message next to it.
 This message can be customized according to your needs and you can also choose when it will be displayed to your website visitors.
 This feature helps to further engage your audience and increase conversions.

  5. You have the option to choose where to display the chat widget on your website by using our WordPress chat plugin and it can be positioned at the top left, top right, bottom left, or bottom right corner of the screen.
 You can also customize the widget’s appearance to fit your website’s design and style.
+You can test it by installing the WordPress plugin and activating the WhatsApp channel.

  6. Widget Trigger Options – Customize the behavior of your chat widget with Bit Assist‘s (WordPress chat plugin) widget trigger options.
 You can choose when the widget will appear for the first time, such as after a few seconds or on a page scroll.